 - Version control tools: Git and GitHub

-For my recommendations for each of these tools for beginners, check out the Resources page.
+For even more recommended tools for beginners, check out my Resources page.

 These files are then executed appropriately to run your code or your program.

 A good text editor is probably one of the most important tools you’ll need for writing code.
-Therefore, you should find one that suits your needs and feels easy to use.
+Therefore, you want to find one that suits your needs and feels easy to use.

 You will find a list of text editors I recommend on the Resources page.